Your application for admission also serves as your scholarship application.

 Your application will be reviewed after we receive the following documents:

-- Application for admission - TLU Application, Common Application, ApplyTexas Fall 2022, or ApplyTexas Spring 2022.
+- Application for admission (Please submit only one application) - TLU Application, Common Application, or ApplyTexas.

 - Official transcript sent directly from your high school with current class ranking and cumulative GPA.